wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-disaster-recovery.md

 ###PowerShell
 Use PowerShell to programmatically perform database recovery.

-To terminate the relationship from the secondary database, use the <!-- deleted by customization [Stop-AzureSqlDatabaseCopy](https://msdn.microsoft.com/zh-cn/library/dn720223) --><!-- keep by customization: begin --> [Stop-AzureSqlDatabaseCopy](https://msdn.microsoft.com/zh-CN/library/dn720223) <!-- keep by customization: end --> cmdlet.
+To terminate the relationship from the secondary database, use the [Stop-AzureSqlDatabaseCopy](https://msdn.microsoft.com/zh-cn/library/dn720223) cmdlet.

 		$myDbCopy = Get-AzureSqlDatabaseCopy -ServerName "SecondaryServerName" -DatabaseName "SecondaryDatabaseName"
 		$myDbCopy | Stop-AzureSqlDatabaseCopy -ServerName "SecondaryServerName" -ForcedTermination